 Wednesday, August 28, 2013

-The March on Washington for Jobs and Freedom: 50 Years Later
+Teaching About the March on Washington for Jobs and Freedom: 50 Years Later

 Today marks the fiftieth anniversary of the March on Washington.
 During the rally afterward, Martin Luther King delivered his "I Have a Dream" speech (click below).
 It is probably the most well known American speech and it is often played yearly in many U.S. history classrooms around the nation during their civil rights movement units.